tspspi/highImpedanceBuffer1001Amplifier/README.md

 This circuit has been designed to measure the beam profile of an low current electron beam.
-The shunt has been designed as wire resistor to be easily adaptable
+The shunt has been designed as wire resistor to be easily adaptable.
+The OpAmps have been selected with up to 1 GHz bandwidth to allow for measurement of deflection frequency inside an modulated beam.

 ![PCB layout](./amplifier.png)